Updated: Sep 12, 2022

-Since I am using freshly ground grain, the flour has more bran than might be as store-bought.
+Since I am using freshly ground grain, the flour has more bran than might be store-bought.
 I sift the flour first to remove most of the bran and save it for another use.

 Combine the already sifted flour, salt, and water in a large mixing bowl.

 Pour water to cover the dough at least 2 inches more, then knead again in the bowl, allowing the starch to be released, turning the water to a pale creamy color, like a thin milky consistency.
-The goal is to retain as much of the starch in the bowl, to use as a thickening agent.
+The goal is to retain as much of the starch in the bowl, to use it as a thickening agent.

 Finally, scoop up a handful of dough and rinse it under running water.
 Set aside each rinsed gluten piece in a strainer to drain.
 Repeat the process.